"

 Figure 10.2.
 Medical Interpreter Speaking With A Patient / Photo Credit: MART PRODUCTION, Pexels License

-In addition to translating with providers and medical staff, medical interpreters translate various documents such as medical intake forms, consent forms, insurance and billing documents, medication information and pamphlets.
-Medical interpreters may also facilitate follow-up medical care by translating during phone calls, conducting reminder calls and accompanying patients to appointments.
+In addition to translating between patients and medical providers, medical interpreters also assist with the translation of various documents, such as medical intake forms, consent forms, insurance and billing documents, medication information, and informational pamphlets.
+They may also play a crucial role in facilitating follow-up medical care by translating during phone calls, conducting reminder calls, and accompanying patients to appointments.

-It is important to understand that medical interpreters must adhere to confidentiality laws as well as policies of individual entities where they are translating.
-Medical interpreters are usually well versed in the Health Insurance Portability and Accountability Act (HIPAA) which is a federal law that protects individual health information of patients.
+It is essential for medical interpreters to adhere to confidentiality laws and the policies of the healthcare organizations they work with.
+Medical interpreters are typically well-versed in the Health Insurance Portability and Accountability Act (HIPAA), a federal law that ensures the protection of patients’ personal health information.

 Medical Interpreter Requirements and Qualifications

-Some medical interpreters may be interested in translating for speakers of American Sign Language (ASL).
-In these cases, a certification as an International Service Provider (ISP) through the International Medical Interpretation Association (IMIA) is required.
+For medical interpreters interested in translating for speakers of American Sign Language (ASL), certification as an international service provider (ISP) through the International Medical Interpretation Association (IMIA) is required.

 Attributions